-As the title of this post already suggested, on my very second day in Brazil I was mugged in Fortaleza, while walking (or starting to!) along one of my favorite beaches, Beira Mar.
-Before you think “You should have known Brazil is dangerous”, let me tell you that yes, I know many Brazilian cities have a very sad record when it comes to street crime, but Fortaleza apparently wasn’t so high in the Brazil crime stats.
-Clearly, I wasn’t very up-to-date.
+On my very second day in Brazil I was mugged in Fortaleza while strolling along one of my favorite beaches, Beira Mar.
+Before you think “You should have known Brazil is dangerous”, let me tell you that yes, I know many Brazilian cities have a very sad record when it comes to street crime, but Fortaleza apparently wasn’t so high in the Brazil crime rates.
+Clearly, I wasn’t up-to-date.

 I’d arrived about three weeks ago and have taken advantage of the tranquility of the city for catching up with some work before a new hectic season from March on will start.
-Although I had initially contemplated the idea of staying in Fortaleza for at least two months and do some travel in the neighboring states, this unpredicted occurring of events made me change my mind and future destination.
+Although I had initially contemplated the idea of exploring Fortaleza for at least two months and do some travel in the neighboring states, this unforeseen occurring of events made me change my mind and future destination.

-It was Carnival time, and apparently in those days Fortaleza pickpockets feel entitled to mug passers-by and the police doesn’t feel it’s necessary keeping the streets under control.
+It was Carnival time, and apparently in those days Fortaleza street crime levels skyrocket and pickpockets feel entitled to rob passers-by since the police doesn’t deem necessary keeping the streets under control.

-Also, because I know of the worrisome figures and because I’m constantly reminded by locals who never forget to warn me every single time I go out or I try to take a picture of something, I usually don’t carry anything with me.
+Also, because I know of the upsetting figures and because I’m constantly reminded by locals, who never forget to warn me every single time I go out, I usually don’t carry anything with me.

-That morning, barely 7am (pickpockets don’t sleep??), before the unforgiving sun would start hitting too much, I left home to go for my usual beach walk with my tiny shoulder bag with inside literally only my keys, money worth about 10 euro to buy some water on my way back home, and a tissue.
+That morning, barely 7 am (pickpockets don’t sleep??), before the unforgiving sun would start hitting too heavily, I left home to go for my usual beach walk with my tiny shoulder bag with inside literally only my keys, money worth about 10 euro for some water, and a tissue.

-When I was in Beira Mar, before reaching the beach, a guy approached me and tried to sell me some canvas he was carrying.
+Before reaching the beach, a guy approached me and tried to sell me some canvas.
 When I refused to buy the painting or whatever he was selling, he followed me to the beach and asked me point-blank “You are Italian?
 Give me your bag!”
-My first, impulsive reaction got spoken before I could activate my brain (I’m a morning bird, but it was still 7am): “No!”
+My first, impulsive reaction got spoken before I could activate my brain (I’m a morning bird, but it was still 7 am): “No!”
 I said, and immediately waking, my wiser self shouted out to the irresponsible side of my mind “What are you stupid or something?
 He can have a gun, give him your dress if he asks for it!”

 But it was too late, the damage had already been done, and since I didn’t volunteer to give him my scant beach possessions, he came to take them.
 He grabbed my bag, held down my protesting arm, and kept working on pulling out my tiny purse.
 Since I haven’t learned to shut up in awkward moments, and since I was aware he had already decided my bag was going to be his first loot of the day, I gave it another try: “There is nothing in the bag!”
 Very clever attempt, to which my aggressor, rather unsurprisingly replied: “Let me decide about it, I’ll take it anyway.”
 Flawless argument.

-Let me tell you, I had been mugged before, once in Rome and once the friend I was traveling with in Seville.
+I had been mugged before, once in Rome and once I was with a friend when she was robbed in Seville.
 It made me angry, annoyed, and caused me troubles, but I was never scared.
 Why?
-Because the pickpockets at least tried not to be seen, they sneaked their hand into my bag and ran away, in fact I don’t know their face, but this time the guy really didn’t care if I remembered his face.
-He came out of one of the beach stalls where they sell drinks carrying a series of paintings to sell (or pretending to sell) and just decided to steal my purse.
+Because the pickpockets at least tried not to be seen, they sneaked their hand into my bag and ran away.
+This time the guy really didn’t care if I remembered his face.
+He came out of one of the beach kiosks carrying a series of paintings to sell (or pretending to sell) and just decided to steal my purse.

 Fear was replaced by a sentiment of anger.
 How was it possible that no police was around knowing that Carnival days are a pickpockets’ feast?
 How was it possible that everybody takes it for granted that if you go out with a bag you are likely to getting mugged and nobody is doing anything about it?
 The first thing that comes into my mind is that this is not exactly an incentive for tourists to come, but then I remembered this is not exactly Fortaleza’s first priority.

 I’ve been coming to Brazil every two years for the last twenty years, and the changes I have witnessed unfold in such a huge country in so little time since Lula got to power are incredible.
 Even who didn’t vote for him recognizes that now the poor can eat.
-This is why I fail to understand why the local administrations are not addressing the street crime issue properly.
+This is why I fail to understand why the local administrations are not addressing the issue of street crime in Brazil properly.

-Although I know they won’t rob you every time you go out with a bag, I’ve also learned that if it does happen locals are pretty used to it, it’s not a big deal, and just be thankful thieves were not armed.
+Although I know they won’t rob you every time you go out with a bag, don’t underestimate the problem, especially because thieves can be armed.

-As per the old saying, after a storm comes a calm, so after my anger got sedated I signed up to a Yoga course for the month I would have spent here (because meanwhile I had made up my mind and reduced my stay to one month).
+As per the old saying, after a storm comes a calm, so after my anger for getting mugged in Fortaleza got sedated I signed up to a Yoga course.
 So, a good amount of workload, a fantastic Yoga class twice a week around the corner and no plans to visit the city’s attractions (also because I have already visited most of what Fortaleza offers) made me experience the place like a local, taking advantage of the great food, fruits and veggies it has, wonderful weather every day and a relaxed environment to carry on with my work and get ready for my next adventures.